 3 miles to the west of Carew along the A477 is Upton Castle, the grounds of which are open to the public and contain no fewer than 250 species of trees and shrubs.

-Less than a mile from the village is Carew Cheriton Control Tower.
-A unique World War II RAF control tower (Watch Office) a 1940's Avro Anson aircraft and nearby air raid shelter; lovingly refurbished by the community as a living memorial to those who served at Carew.
+Carew Cheriton Control Tower is less than a mile from the village.
+Dating back to World War II, the RAF control tower (Watch Office), a 1940’s Avro Anson aircraft and nearby air raid shelter have all been lovingly refurbished by the community as a living memorial to those who served at Carew airfield.

 Carew village has a very hospitable pub, The Carew Inn

-There are plenty of small camp sites, caravan sites and a few large holiday parks nearby.
+There are plenty of small campsites, caravan sites and a few large holiday parks nearby.
 There are some quality B&Bs and hotels in the vicinity and in nearby St Florence.
-There are plenty of rural self catering cottages all around the surrounding villages.
+There are plenty of rural self-catering cottages all around the surrounding villages.
+Search for accommodation.